April to June 2018 quarter

 Compliance offences [?]

-During the quarter, 90 compliance investigations were completed.
+During the quarter, 108 compliance investigations were completed.
+Of these, 34 alleged offenders complied with their obligations after Enforcement intervention.

 Complex offences [?]